 Your social signals help in:

-- Distribution of your content visibility, which helps in improving user engagements and results to links and shares.
+- Distribution of your content visibility, which helps in improving user engagements and results in links and shares.

 Here is a Flowchart by AJ Kohn, explaining the relation between Social Signals and SEO effectively.